aguairon/project-03/README.md

 * npms.io
 * FileStack.js

-## Our Applicatin: Pepino - built for developpers
+## Our Application: Pepino - built for developpers
 <img width="1439" alt="Screenshot 2019-03-21 at 12 36 58" src="https://user-images.githubusercontent.com/9445433/54752442-09bd5b80-4bd6-11e9-80ee-64854e71fc00.png">

 A hosted version of this app can be found at https://wdi-pepino.herokuapp.com